Lilianada/Lilyslab/Content/archives/writings/the-strength-to-be-myself.md

 — never conform to standards that aren’t yours.
 — be confident in yourself and your work.

-own your progress. don’t shrink. don’t quit. keep going.~~
+own your progress. don’t shrink. don’t quit. keep going.
+❃